 In addition, she is the owner of The Cutting Room where she produces and directs films and does freelance film and video editing.
 Glass has worked with clients worldwide for national radio spots, short films, television pilots, and more.
-Most recently, she was the Lead Editor for the award-winning Black and Sexy TV where her work aired on BET and Centric.
 Her critically-acclaimed dance films have garnered international praise with Love on a Sunday Afternoon screening in London.

 Aside from film and television, she has been dancing professionally with the Los Angeles Contemporary Dance Company (LACDC) for the past thirteen years and has toured with them across the country and abroad to Argentina and New Zealand.
-She also serves as the Summer Intensive Director and Media Coordinator for the dance company where she combines her passions for film and marketing to reach out to LACDC's supporters around the world.
+She also serves as the Media Director and Summer Intensive Director for the dance company where she combines her passions for film and marketing to reach out to LACDC's supporters around the world.